eCampus offers a variety of teaching tools and services for faculty. Click on the title of the tool to learn more.

 Criterion is an Online Writing Evaluation service offered by ETS.
 It presents the faculty, writing instructors and administrators at various collegiate institutions of higher education with a reliable writing assessment tool for their students.
 Students work on their essays and submit them to receive feedback in the form of an aggregate score and an analysis with annotations to aid in the instruction of writing.

-The iPad initiative aims at enhancing teaching effectiveness through the use of digital technologies (in partnership with Center for Faculty Development).
-Learn more about these Faculty Learning Communities and the initiative.
+The iPad program and initiative aims at enhancing teaching effectiveness through the use of digital technologies.
+Learn more about these programs.

 Respondus is a powerful tool for creating and managing exams that can be printed to paper or published directly to a learning system like Canvas.
 Exams can be created offline using a familiar Windows environment, or moved from one LMS to another.
 Whether you are a veteran of online testing or relatively new to it, Respondus will save you hours on each project.
 Available only for Windows.

 REEF Polling by iClicker provides user-friendly technology that enables presenters and participants to interact dynamically through question-and-answer polling, and accurately records results to improve learning outcomes.